jacobtomlinson/sphinx-llm/README.md

 ### llms.txt Support

+The `sphinx_llm.txt` extension automatically generates markdown files for consumption by LLMs following the [llms.txt](https://llmstxt.org/) standard alongside HTML files during the Sphinx build process.

-The [llms.txt](https://llmstxt.org/) standard describes how you can provide documentation in a way that can be easily consumed by LLMs, either during model training or at inference time when using tools that search the web.
+The [llms.txt](https://llmstxt.org/) standard describes how you can provide documentation in a way that can be easily consumed by LLMs, either during model training or by agents at inference time when using tools that gather context from the web.
 The standard describes that your documentation sitemap should be provided in markdown in `llms.txt` and then the entire documentation should be provided in markdown via a single file called `llms-full.txt`.
 Additionally each individual page on your website should also have a markdown version of the page at the same URL with an additional `.md` extension.

-The `sphinx_llm.txt` extension automatically generates markdown files alongside HTML files during the Sphinx build process.

 To use the extension add it to your `conf.py`: